-Accused cop killer captured, Orlando police say
+Suspect in cop killing captured, Orlando police say

 Story highlights

+- He is accused of killing his ex-girlfriend and a police officer

-(CNN)The man accused of killing his pregnant ex-girlfriend and an Orlando police officer is in custody, officials said Tuesday night.
+(CNN)After more than a month on the run, a man accused of killing his pregnant ex-girlfriend and an Orlando police officer has been captured, officials said Tuesday night.

 Someone at the store had contacted Clayton and told her Loyd was in the area, police said at the time.
 Loyd allegedly shot Clayton when she tried to approach him.

-After his capture, Loyd was placed in Clayton's handcuffs, according to a tweet from police Chief John Mina's verified Twitter account.
-The circumstances of the arrest were not immediately available.

-Three people have been accused of helping Loyd evade capture.
+Three people have been arrested for allegedly helping Loyd evade capture, and more arrests are expected, Mina said.

 Police arrested Lakensha Smith Loyd, one of Loyd's nieces, on January 11.
 Orange County deputies said in an arrest affidavit that she contacted people on behalf of her uncle after Dixon's death.
 She indicated she was in contact with him after the shooting, the affidavit said.